Tech-JI/Git-wksp-25Fa/part1.md

 - Enclose `NAME` in double quotes if it contains spaces

-- For [focs](https://focs.ji.sjtu.edu.cn/git/), `EMAIL` must be your SJTU email
+- For [FOCS](https://focs.ji.sjtu.edu.cn/git/), `EMAIL` must be your SJTU email

 - Refer to Pro Git p.
 478 if you need to change the text editor Git uses.
-We recommend VS Code or Notepad
+We recommend VS Code

 # Get your hands dirty